Kordnsky/Web-Crawler-BIlibili-LearderBoard/README.md

 ```
 Conclusion:
 ---
-First analyze the HTML code of Bilibili LeaderBoard Page, I picked out the useful classification tag(e.g: 0 to "ALL") and crate several dictionaries, each key corresponds to a LeaderBoard of Bilibili
+First analyze the HTML code of Bilibili LeaderBoard Page, I picked out the useful classification tag(e.g: 0 to "ALL") and crate several dictionaries, each key corresponds to a LeaderBoard of Bilibili.
-Then crate the headers for the crawler to camouflage the User-Agent.
+Then crate the headers for the crawler to camouflage the User-Agent(See "RequestHeader.png").
 Then start the crawler and a total of 152 LeaderBoards were crawled down (See "textfiles.zip").
 After all that use "matplotlib" to draw the Score/Rank Chart of Monthly GeneralRank, Monthly OriginalRank and Monthly RookieRank.
-(See "ScoreAndRankPlot.png")
+(See "ScoreAndRankPlot.png").
 We now know from the figure that:
 ```
 1.Higher Rank in LeaderBoard dose not guarantee more Views